-Before we begin, make sure you gather all the crafts from around the house and place them all in the desired kids’ craft room.
-By gathering all these items in one place, it will help you see how much stuff needs to be stored in this room.
+Before we begin, make sure you gather all the crafts from around the house and place them all in the desired kids' craft room.
+Gathering all these items in one place will help you see how much stuff needs to be stored in this room.
 It will also determine if you need to upgrade some of your bins to larger sizes or maybe even get rid of some half-used crafted items.
-This room can be a corner of a playroom if you don’t have an extra room.
+This room can be a corner of a playroom if you don't have an extra room.

 Essential Areas of a Fun Kids Craft Room

-This area should include things like crayons, colored pencils, paints, etc… A fun carousel with lots of compartments is appealing for younger children.
-Clicking on the products below, you will be directed to Amazon.com, if you choose to buy a product, and at no additional cost to you, I will receive a small commission.
+This area should include things like crayons, colored pencils, paints, etc...
+A fun carousel with lots of compartments is appealing to younger children.
+Clicking on the products below, you will be directed to Amazon.com; if you choose to buy a product at no additional cost to you, I will receive a small commission.

 Keep messy craft kits in secure places.

 If your kids are younger, you may not want paints and other messy craft kits out for them to reach when you are not there.
 Using large bins to house craft kits works well.
 These bins can be stored in a cabinet behind doors or on a closet top shelf.

 It can be small or large but always use an older table and chairs that you don't mind getting paint or stuff on it.
 The more kids you have, the larger the table, the better.
 This side table will give them a lot of space to spread out.

 Determine the unit you will use to store the craft supplies

 If you use open shelves, store the heavier bins on the bottom shelves.
 IKEA has some tall open shelves you can use that are affordable.
 You can interlock them together.
 Always attach the open shelving and any tall cabinets to the wall with earthquake straps.
 This will make sure they don't tip over if a kid decides to climb them.